 CCCC is working to keep our cranes safe in all kinds of ways.
 When we recently learned that construction for the new Steamboat Springs PK8 school would take place close to a long-standing crane nesting area, we jumped into action.
 We contacted school and county officials to make them aware of the cranes and of our concern that the increased traffic could endanger their safety.
 We suggested that they place “crane crossing signs” on the road leading to the school in the area where the cranes cross to feed in the fields during the day.
 CCCC even offered to cover the cost of the signs.
 We are most grateful to Ray DuBois and Mike Mordi of Routt County Public Works who approved our request and ordered and installed the signs in a very timely manner.
 We hope the signs will keep this crane pair (who have nested in the same area for many years) and their chicks safe and sound.

-CCCC is primarily a volunteer organization.
-Each year more than 85 volunteers give of their time and energy to plan and manage our festival and educational programs.
-In 2017 we are proud to have hired our first part-time paid staff member to assist our volunteers.
+In 2021 we plan to hire our first full-time Program Director to manage the annual Yampa Valley Crane Festival, our many educational programs and our more than 85 volunteers who have been the backbone of our organization from the start.
 CCCC relies on the generosity of volunteers, sponsors and private individuals like you to help maintain all of our programs, including the Yampa Valley Crane Festival.
 We received our Federal 501(c)(3) non-profit status in May 2013; all donations/contributions are tax deductible.

 Click here to read an article entitled “Rise of the Cranes” that was published in the Steamboat Pilot & Today newspaper on September 27, 2015.
 This article contains interesting crane facts and talks about the origins of the Yampa Valley Crane Festival, as well as our Crops for Cranes program.